Gut Microbial Clock: How Gut Bacteria Shape Sleep, Cravings, and Circadian Timing

 3. How does the microbiome communicate with the brain during sleep?

-Through SCFAs, serotonin/melatonin precursors, vagal signaling, immune pathways, and inflammation-modulating metabolites.
+Through SCFAs, serotonin and melatonin precursors, vagal signaling, immune pathways, and inflammation-modulating metabolites that support gut-brain health during sleep.

 4. What happens when the gut clock is disrupted?